filswan/swan/README.md

 There are two ways of uploading files:

 1. One-stage Upload
+Complete step Generate a unique piece CID ,Propose an offline deal, Prepare CSV for Offline Sealing
 * upload the csv with deal_id

 2. Two-stage Upload
-* stage1: upload the csv with deal_id empty
+* stage1: Complete step Generate a unique piece CID ,upload the csv with deal_id empty
-* stage2: reupload the csv with deal_id
+* stage2:  Complete step  Prepare CSV for Offline Sealing reupload the csv with deal_id

 miner_id(mandatory) : miner you want to send the deal